oktadev/spring-boot-ionic-example/TUTORIAL.md

 </ion-tabs>
 ```

+### Add Some Fun with Animated GIFs

-Add some fun with Giphy!
-Run `ionic generate provider giphy-service`.
-Replace the code in `src/providers/giphy-service.ts` with the following TypeScript:
+Run `ionic g provider giphy-service` to generate a `GiphyService` class.
+Replace the code in `src/providers/giphy-service.ts` with code that searches Giphy's API:

 ```typescript
 import { Injectable } from '@angular/core';